pseudotexan/spicemanager-tutorial/docs/source/index.rst

 5. Open command prompt (from any directory) and try typing ``ngspice`` and pressing enter.
 You should see a 90's looking GUI pop up in a small window.
 If you don't, something is wrong with your PATH variable for Windows.
 6. If you haven't already, install a good IDE.
 I recommend Cursor: https://www.cursor.com
+7. Proceed to the steps in "Getting Started", next.

 Getting started
 --------
 1. Clone the git repo to your computer from http://www.github.com/pseudotexan/spicewrapper
-2. Install dependencies:
+2. Install dependencies, if needed:
-   1. tkinter
-   2. numpy
+   1. numpy
-   3. pandas
+   2. pandas
-   4. matplotlib
+   3. matplotlib
-   5. scipy
+   4. scipy
-   6. pyperclip
+   5. pyperclip
 3. In the spicewrapper folder, go to ``example_scripts/pulse_filter_grid_optimization_script.py``
-4. Near the top, modify the ``path_to_spicewrapper`` path to reflect the actual git directory on your computer.
+4. Near the top, modify the ``path_to_spicewrapper`` path to reflect the **actual git directory** on your computer.
 Note that it will have a different structure depending on the OS you're using.
 This change will make it easier to copy this example file and use it in other project directories unrelated to spicewrapper.

 Running a simple example
 --------